felixhorger/felixhorger/README.md

 Physicist, computer science enthusiast but most of all researcher in Magnetic Resonance Imaging.

-Please drop me a message if you're using one of my packages, appreciation is my source of motivation :)
+Please leave a star if you're using my code, appreciation is my source of motivation :)